top of page

 CAMPOS

-Just 7 km away you will find everything you need.
-Large supermarkets, clothes shops, souvenirs, craft shops, numerous restaurants and cafés.
+Just 5 minutes drive away you will large supermarkets, clothes shops, souvenirs, craft shops, numerous restaurants and cafés.
 In the old town there is a pretty pedestrian zone that invites you to take a stroll, have a drink and enjoy people watching.

-The lively market, which takes place twice a week on Wednesdays and Saturdays morning, is popular with many visitors.
+The lively market takes place twice a week on Wednesdays and Saturdays morning.
 The town has over 12,000 inhabitants and its name translates as Holy Lamb.

-Campos is 13 km away.
-Here you will find the original village life of Mallorca.
+In Campos you will find the original village life of Mallorca.
 The quaint town has remained largely unspoilt.
 Market days are Thursday and Saturday.
 On Saturday morning there is a flea market where you can find all kinds of trouvailles and long-forgotten treasures.
 The name refers to a wide plain covered with fields and marshes.
 Agriculture is predominant here.
-The famous long beach of Es Trenc is part of a nature reserve in the municipality of Campos.
+The famous long beach of Es Trenc is part of a nature reserve in this municipality.

 CALA